CSE210-Team-09/cse210-tinyfoot-team09/admin/reviews/littlefoot-review.md

 The demo video shows the basic version of little foot loaded in a simple html file.
 Then a minor color change is made to the button of the footnote is made in the source file. then npm install is run to make the node_module folder.
 It can be seen that the html page is changed with the color change.

 ### [Repo Link](https://github.com/CSE210-Team-09/littlefoot)

+The above link goes to the Github repository where we made our small change to Littlefoot for part 2 of the warmup, that can be seen reflected in the demo video.